 Roll 02 – Kodak HC-110

 I was initially wary of the HC-110 developer when I pulled the negatives from the tank, they were a little on the thin side, and yes they came out a little underdeveloped as soon as they went into the scanner and pulled up in Photoshop I started to see that they weren’t as bad as I first thought.
-There’s not as much contrast as with Rodinal, probably because of using Dilution E over B or even A. But I would still add say another 15-30 seconds onto the five minute developing time.
-The images remain sharp and have that rich tonal range.
+There’s not as much contrast as with Rodinal, probably because of using Dilution E over B or even A. Further Note: a better developing time is 8 minutes with Dilution E. The images remain sharp and have that rich tonal range.

 Nikon F5 – AF Nikkor 35mm 1:2D (Orange-22) – Rollei Retro 80s @ ASA-80